reina0112/PHISMID-PHISWID/README.md

 **PHISWID**: Designed for underwater image enhancement/restoration as well as marine snow removal

 ### PHISMID Specifications
 PHISMID contains 400 image pairs, all having a pixel resolution of 384 x 384.
-All original underwater images are collected from [flicker](https://www.flickr.com) under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic(CC BY-NC-SA 2.0) License and CC BY 2.0.
+All original underwater images are collected from [flickr](https://www.flickr.com) under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic(CC BY-NC-SA 2.0) License and CC BY 2.0.
 It consists of an original underwater image and that contains synthesized marine snow artifacts.

 ### PHISWID Specifications
 PHISWID contains 2264 image pairs, all having a pixel resolution of 384 x 384.
-All original atmospheric RGB-D images used for PHISWID are collected from NYD-RGB dataset and an outdoor image dataset.
+All original atmospheric RGB-D images used for PHISWID are collected from [NYD-RGB dataset](https://paperswithcode.com/dataset/rmrc-2014) and an [outdoor image dataset](https://theairlab.org/tartanair-dataset/).
 An image pair contains one original atmospheric image and one synthesized underwater image degraded by color shift ([ueda et al.](https://ieeexplore.ieee.org/abstract/document/8803195)) and marine snow artifacts.

 ## Downloading PHISMID and PHISWID
-You can download PHISMID and PHISWID from [Google Drive](<https://drive.google.com/drive/folders/0ANDhHoSp5QZvUk9PVA>).
+You can download PHISMID and PHISWID from [Google Drive](https://drive.google.com/drive/folders/12H3M-N62GykBguOO-ojujbWxmZF45P0W).
 The file is zipped.
 After unzipping, you can find *original* and *snow* directories.

 The images in *original* are real underwater images without marine snow or atmospheric images, i.e., ground-truth images.
 Those in *snow* are degraded images with synthesized marine snow artifacts or synthesized color shift and marine snow artifacts.